-This Report covers the Group's sportswear manufacturing business operations at its Hong Kong headquarters and 6 factories located variously in China, Indonesia and Vietnam for the year commencing on 1 April 2020 and ending on 31 March 2021:
+This Report covers the Group's environmental, social and governance performance for the period commencing on 1 April 2021 and ending on 31 March 2022 (the "Reporting Period" or the "Year").
+The Group is principally engaged in sportswear manufacturing.
+The scope of reporting of this report covers seven locations of operation set out below which accounted for the majority of the Group's operating income during the Reporting Period and were materially related to the environment:

-- i.
-Hong Kong headquarters - ii.
-Yumei ( Shantou ) Garments Co., Ltd. ( "Shantou" ) - iii.
-Maitex Co., Ltd of Huilai ("Huilai") - iv.
-Eagle Nice ( Yifeng ) Garments Co., Ltd. ( "Yifeng" ) - v.
+i.
+Hong Kong headquarter

+ii.
+Yumei (Shantou) Garments Co., Ltd. ("Shantou")

+iii.
+Maitex Co., Ltd of Huilai ("Huilai")

+iv.
+Eagle Nice (Yifeng) Garments Co., Ltd. ("Yifeng")

+v.
 P.T.
-Eagle Nice Indonesia ("Indonesia") - vi.
-Pro Kingtex Vietnam Company Limited ( "Vietnam" ) - vii.
-Hubei LPV Sports Co., Ltd. ( "Hubei" )
+Eagle Nice Indonesia ("Indonesia")

+vi.
+Pro Kingtex Vietnam Company Limited ("Vietnam")

+vii.
+Hubei LPV Sports Co., Ltd. ("Hubei")